flowbased/fbp-spec/README.md

     fbp-spec --command "python2 protocol-examples/python/runtime.py

-It sets the exit status to non-zero, so is suitable for integrating into a `Makefile` or similar.
+It sets the exit status to non-zero on failure, so is suitable for integrating into a `Makefile` or similar.

 ## Running tests by integrating with Mocha